benjamin-assel/qiskit-shor/README.md

 Some examples of the code usage on simulators and real devices can be found in the [example notebook].

+## Algorithm complexity

+This implementation is not optimal in terms of number of qubits required, nor in terms of number of elementary gates (single qubit or two-qubit gates).
+It is arguably the simplest implementation of the modular operations needed to create the order-finding quantum circuit, in the Fourier Transform paradigm.

+With $n := \lceil \log_2 N \rceil$, the basic order finding circuit requires $4n+2$ qubits, while the circuit using a single control qubit requires $2n+3$ qubits in total.
+The number of gates is $O(n^4)$ and the depth is $O(n^3)$.

 ## Testing
 Unit tests can be run with `pytest`.
 ```
 python -m pytest <TEST_FILE>.py
 ```

 ## Resources